17bcs029/17bcs029.github.io/README.md

 # Keshav blog
-# write a clean code for my blog!!!

 **About this project**

-This projected was created as a first project.
-The site consists of a single HTML file and a Corresponding CSS file.
+This is the first project I created.
+The site consists of a single HTML file and a CSS file.

-The site (including images) has a total size of a mere 6mb and features beautiful backgrounds and a calm but modern color scheme.
+The site (including images) is small and lightweight, and features beautiful backgrounds and a calm but modern color scheme.

 ### How to run

-1. Download or clone the repository.
+1. Download or clone this repository.

 2. Double click or drag the index.html file into your browser of choice.

 ### Contribution

-All contributions are welcome!
+All pull requests are more than welcome.

 ### Motivate your self to contribute